 Targeting sounds pretty obvious.
 After all, before starting your business, this is probably one of the first aspects that you took care of.
-However, your offer and/or the preferences of your customers may have changed over time.
-Analyze website traffic, bestsellers, and who your regular clients are.
+However, your offer and/or your customers’ preferences may have changed over time.
+Analyze website traffic, status page, bestsellers, and who your regular clients are.
 It may turn out that the most active customers are not those who had been targeted at the beginning of your journey.
 Knowing your target well helps with choosing the best communication channels, which is extremely important for eCommerce success.

 Your marketing strategy depends on targeting too.
 If your target market has changed, your marketing channels should also be adjusted.
 Keep in mind to continuously monitor which groups have the most interest in your products.
 This way, you can use their interests to reach even more recipients and thus increase sales.

 Referral marketing is one of the best low-cost solutions, but it could bring you many benefits.
 More than 80% of consumers trust the recommendations of others over other marketing efforts.
 It sounds like the perfect combination; low costs and possibly big profits.
 So what’s the drill?
 Referral marketing uses the power of your clients’ recommendations.
 In practice, a referral program works according to very simple principles.
 A current client recommends your brand to a friend by sharing a referral link, their friend joins your website, and you can reward one or both of them.
 You decide the rules for granting the rewards.

 Referral marketing does not require a lot of resources or professional knowledge.
 Start by coming up with incentives.
 Accurate targeting will again come in handy here, as you need to know what will encourage your buyers to share their opinions.